sc-forks/solidity-coverage/docs/faq.md

 **Appendix: Coveralls vs. Codecov**

-**TLDR: We strongly recommend coveralls for its accuracy in reporting branch execution.**
+**TLDR: We strongly recommend Coveralls for its accuracy in reporting branch execution.**

 [Codecov.io](https://codecov.io/) is another CI coverage provider (we use it for this project).
 They're very reliable, easy to integrate with and have a nice UI.
 Unfortunately we haven't found a way to get their reports to show branch coverage.
 Coveralls has excellent branch coverage reporting out of the box (see below).